adrianalfonso2/task-manager-app/README.md

 ## How to Use

-### Managing Tasks

 1. **Adding a New Task**
    - Tap the input field at the top of the screen
    - Enter a task description
    - Select a category (optional)
    - Choose a priority level (optional)
-   - Tap "Add" or press Enter
+   - Tap "Add" or press Enter on your keyboard

 2. **Completing Tasks**
    - Tap the checkbox next to any task to mark it as complete
    - Completed tasks will show a checkmark and strikethrough text

 3. **Removing Tasks**
-   - Swipe left on any task to reveal the delete option
+   - Swipe left on any task to reveal the delete option (mobile)
-   - Tap the trash icon to permanently remove the task
+   - Tap the trash icon to permanently remove the task (desktop)

+4. **Archiving Tasks**
+  -Tap the archive bin (next to the delete icon) on a task.
+	-View archived tasks on a dedicated page.
+	-Open the archive page via the top-right archive button (next to the dark/light toggle).

-4. **Task Organization**
+5. **Task Organization**
    - Use the category filters to show tasks by type
    - Toggle the archive button to hide/show completed tasks
    - Check the statistics panel to track your progress

 ### Theme Customization

-- Tap the theme toggle icon (sun/moon) in the header
+- Tap the theme toggle icon (sun/moon) in the top right corner
   - When in light mode, you'll see a moon icon (tap to switch to dark mode)
   - When in dark mode, you'll see a sun icon (tap to switch to light mode)